8 Situational Awareness Safety Tips for Every Workplace

 How many times have you started the day more tired than usual, compensating with an extra cup of coffee?
 It might seem harmless, but fatigue is a serious hazard that can cause slower reaction times, impaired judgment, and difficulty concentrating.

 Unfortunately, it’s not always easy for someone to assess their own level of fatigue.
-Train your team to recognize the signs in their coworkers and know when someone isn’t fit to be working.
+Train your employees to recognize the signs in their team members and know when someone isn’t fit to be working.
 Additionally, it’s important to frame the process as safety-oriented, rather than disciplinary.
 No one wants to get their friend in trouble, but they wouldn’t hesitate to protect their buddies from getting hurt.

-It’s easy for “safety” to slip into a pattern of forced compliance.
-Employees do the bare minimum to not get written up.
-Supervisors focus on rules and risks only when they absolutely have to.
-Inspectors walk around with clipboards, noting mistakes and quietly shaking their heads.
+It’s easy for “safety” to slip into a pattern of forced compliance, with employees doing the bare minimum to avoid getting written up, supervisors focusing on rules and risks only when they absolutely have to, and inspectors walking around with clipboards, noting mistakes and quietly shaking their heads.
 When the process boils down to checking a box, nobody wins.

 Instead, focus on building a positive safety culture.
 Adopt safety as one of your company’s core values, and act accordingly: